defective-origin/html-dom-navigator/README.md

 # html-dom-navigator
-The Navigator allows you to navigate the html navigation elements which have data-nav attribute.
+The Navigator allows you to navigate with keyboard arrows and mouse click by the html navigation elements which have data-nav attribute.

 ## Install
 ```shell